-The Ichimoku Kinko Hyo is designed to be an all-in-one indicator and is supposed to give traders all the information they need in one glance.
-Because it is made up of five lines, it can be hard for novice traders to read at first.
-It measures momentum as well as forecasting zones of support and resistance.How to use Ichimoku Kinko Hyo
+The indicator was developed by a Japanese newspaper writer, and it’s a combination of several indicators meant to give traders all the information they need in one glance.
+It’s no surprise that it consists of up to 5 lines.
+Since it’s made up of multiple lines, it can be hard for novice traders to read it.How to use Ichimoku Kinko Hyo

 Some of its lines include the kijun-sen and tenkan-sen that are derived by averaging the highest prices and lowest prices of different lookback periods.
 For instance, the tenkan-sen line has a lookback period of 26.
 The senkou span A, another line, is the average of the kijun-sen and tenkan-sen.

 Without getting into the technicalities, this indicator helps traders determine resistance and support levels.
 It may reveal the price momentum, possible reversals and help traders place a stop loss.